 We advocate that an independent study be undertaken by a recognized non-governmental wolf genetics expert to compare DNA from specimens of conserved pelts of Mexican wolves taken around 1900 with DNA of wolves being introduced in the last two decades in Arizona and New Mexico.
-Such scientific information, providing reliable confirmation of the genetics of the current population being imposed on Arizona producers, is needed as a basis for informed, scientifically founded public policy initiatives and any proposed wolf recovery program.
-(Amended 2020)
+Such scientific information, providing reliable confirmation of the genetics of the current population, is needed as a basis for informed, scientifically founded public policy initiatives and any proposed wolf recovery program.
+(Amended 2021)